Pennsylvania Route 41: History

-On April 7, 1807, the state of Pennsylvania chartered the Gap and Newport Turnpike to run from the Philadelphia and Lancaster Turnpike in Gap southeast towards Delaware, where it was to continue to the Christina River in Newport, Delaware.
+On April 7, 1807, the state of Pennsylvania chartered the Gap and Newport Turnpike to run from the Philadelphia and Lancaster Turnpike in Gap southeast toward Delaware, where it was to continue to the Christina River in Newport, Delaware.
 The continuation into Delaware was chartered on January 30, 1808.
 Construction of the Gap and Newport Turnpike began in 1809 and was completed in 1818.
 The turnpike was created to improve trade between Lancaster County and Wilmington, Delaware.
 When Pennsylvania first legislated routes in 1911, the Gap Newport Pike along with the road running from Gap west to Lancaster were designated as Legislative Route 215.
 PA 41 was first designated in 1926 to run from US 22/PA 3/PA 13 in Harrisburg to US 22/PA 3 and US 120/PA 13 in Reading, heading southeast through Middletown, Elizabethtown, and Mount Joy to Lancaster, where it turned northeast and passed through Ephrata on its way to Reading.
 PA 41 ran concurrent with US 230 between Harrisburg and Lancaster and US 222 between Lancaster and Reading.

 In 1928, PA 41 was rerouted at Lancaster to head southeast to the Delaware state line near Kaolin.
 The new alignment ran along US 222/PA 72 from Lancaster south and east to Lampeter, where PA 41 headed east through Strasburg to Gap.
 From Gap, PA 41 ran southeast along the Gap Newport Pike to the Delaware border.
 At this time, all of PA 41 was paved except for the portion between Strasburg and Gap.
 PA 240 replaced the PA 41 designation along the US 222 concurrency between Lancaster and Reading.
 By 1930, the western terminus of PA 41 was cut back to US 222 near Lampeter, removing the concurrences with US 230 and US 222, while the road from PA 41 in Gap north to US 30 was designated as PA 741.
 By this time, the route was paved from a point east of Strasburg east to Gap.
 The northern terminus of PA 41 was moved to its current location at US 30 by 1940, replacing PA 741.
 Meanwhile, PA 741 was designated onto the former alignment of PA 41 between US 222 near Lampeter and Gap.
-In 1954, PA 41 was rerouted to bypass Atglen and Christiana to the northeast along its current alignment, having previously followed Fallowfield Road, Main Street, Zion Hill Road, and Newport Avenue.
-By 1959, PA 41 was realigned to the east of Cochranville, having previously passed through the community on Cochran Street.
+In 1954, PA 41 was rerouted to bypass Atglen and Christiana to the northeast along its current alignment, having previously followed current Fallowfield Road, Main Street, Zion Hill Road, and Newport Avenue.
+By 1959, PA 41 was realigned to the east of Cochranville, having previously passed through the community on current Cochran Street.